 There Is a Right Way and a Wrong Way to Respond to a Bad Review

 Below you will find three techniques for responding to a poor online review.
-The first should only used in certain situations, the second should never be used, and the third is your best bet for transforming a devastating review into a killer brand-building opportunity.
+The first should only be used in certain situations, the second should never be used, and the third is your best bet for transforming a devastating review into a killer brand-building opportunity.

 Occasionally the Right Choice

 The silent treatment.
 Ignoring a bad review is tempting, but most of the time it’s a bad idea.
 Think of online reviews as a tennis match: if someone lobs a ball on your side of the net and you don’t even attempt to return it, you’re going to lose the point, no question about it!
-The only time it’s best to ignore a review is if you’ve already responded politely and the person continues to berate you; better to walk away then get into a virtual shouting match.
+The only time it’s best to ignore a review is if you’ve already responded politely and the person continues to berate you; better to walk away than get into a virtual shouting match.